 Summit County and Park City are pleased to introduce Summit Bike Share.
 Launched in 2017, the Summit Bike Share system offers bicycles to their users.
 It’s easy, fun and comfortable.
 Summit County follows the trend in active transportation by offering a great transit option for residents and visitors to explore the city.
 Summit Bike Share is available 24/7 and is perfect for errands, commuting, or recreation.
 Summit County and Park City has partnered with Bewegen Technologies to operate the best bike share system available.

-Going for a ride is simple – with a network of 9 stations and 88 bikes, riders can register for an Annual, Monthly and Go Pass on the website, for a Go-Pass, a Weekly or Monthly Pass on the App or for a Single-Trip, a Weekly or a Monthly Pass at a station kiosk and start riding within minutes.
+Going for a ride is simple – with a network of 19 stations, riders can register for an Annual, Monthly and Go Pass on the website, for a Go-Pass, a Weekly or Monthly Pass on the App or for a Single-Trip, a Weekly or a Monthly Pass at a station kiosk and start riding within minutes.
 Try one out today!
 Click here to register and obtain a pass.

 Lets Go Summit: Regional Transportation Initiative